akhil6561/Linq_Testing/bugs.md

 2.Entered phone number should be shown in profile after profile is created

 **Actual result:**
 User is able to create profile with non US phone number and phone number is not shown on profile.

+**Defect6_Description:**
+User is able to save changes even when there isn't any change made

+Steps to reproduce:
+1.Go to https://linqapp.com/welcome and login
+2.Click 'Edit Contact' link
+3.Click ‘Save Changes’ button without make any changes
+4.Check if the action is successful.

+**Expected result:**
+Ideally the ‘Save Changes’ button should be disabled when there aren’t any changes.
+Updating this is unnecessary use of the database.

+**Actual result:**
+Users are allowed to complete the action without any changes being made.